KevDanDev/KevDanDev/README.md

 KevDanDev/KevDanDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-Desarrollo de software Desktop y web C# VB.net
+Desarrollo de software .NET y python con pandas y spark